Frances Grey, Duchess of Suffolk: At Court

 In May 1553, Guildford Dudley, the second-youngest son of John Dudley, 1st Duke of Northumberland, and de facto regent during the young Edward VI's minority, married Frances' daughter Jane.
+Frances and Henry Grey fully supported and pushed for this marriage between Guildford and Jane.
+The marriage would be uniting two powerful and Protestant families.
 Her daughter Katherine was married to Henry Herbert, the son and heir of William Herbert, 1st Earl of Pembroke, at Durham House.
 Dudley's daughter Katherine was promised to Henry Hastings, heir of the Earl of Huntingdon.
 At the time they took place the alliances were not seen as politically important, even by the ambassador of the Holy Roman Empire Jehan de Scheyfye, who was the most suspicious observer.
 Often perceived as proof of a conspiracy to bring the Dudley family to the throne, they have also been described as routine matches between aristocrats.

 It has been claimed since the early 18th century that Lady Jane was brutally beaten and whipped into submission by the duchess.
-However, there is no historic evidence for it.
-Lord Guildford was, as a fourth son, not the greatest match for an eldest daughter of royal descent, and William Cecil, another close friend of the Suffolks, claimed the match was brokered by Catherine Parr's brother and his second wife.
+However, there is no evidence for it.
+Lord Guildford was, as a fourth son, an unusual match for an eldest daughter of royal descent, and William Cecil, another close friend of the Suffolks, claimed the match was brokered by Catherine Parr's brother and his second wife.
 According to Cecil, they promoted the match to Northumberland who responded rather enthusiastically.
-The Suffolks did not favour the match much, since it would have meant passing the crown out of their family to Northumberland's.
+The Suffolks did not favour the match much since it would have meant passing the crown out of their family to Northumberland's.
 However, since Northumberland claimed to have the king's support in the matter, they finally gave in.
-The only historic proof of some family quarrel concerning the marriage is written down by Commendone as "the first-born daughter of the Duke of Suffolk, Jane by name, who although strongly deprecating the marriage, was compelled to submit by the insistence of her mother and the threats of her father".
+The only historical proof of some family quarrel concerning the marriage is written down by Commendone as "the first-born daughter of the Duke of Suffolk, Jane by name, who although strongly deprecating the marriage, was compelled to submit by the insistence of her mother and the threats of her father".

 By June 1553, Edward VI was seriously ill.
 The succession of his Catholic half-sister Mary would compromise the English Reformation.
 Edward opposed Mary's succession, not only on religious grounds but also on those of legitimacy and male inheritance, which also applied to Elizabeth.
 He drafted the Devise for the Succession, which passed over the claims of his half-sisters and settled the Crown on his cousin Jane Grey.
 Like his late father, he also passed over Frances who otherwise would have been the heir presumptive, possibly because she seemed quite unlikely at her age to produce a son to succeed her.
-It is not clear to what extent Dudley may have influenced the king's plan, but he supported it.

-Frances and her husband were at first outraged, but eventually, after a private audience with the king, she renounced her own rights to the throne in favor of Jane, approving the plan for the succession.
+Frances and her husband were at first outraged, but eventually, after a private audience with the king, she renounced her own rights to the throne in favour of Jane, approving the plan for the succession.